 GRADING: X, Y, Z are the first, second, and third tests respectively.
-Q = Percent Average of quizzes.
+Q = Quiz Average (Computed as described above; maximum Quiz Average is 100.)
+P = Participation Requirement deduction

 A student's grade will be computed by whichever of the following results in a higher grade (subject to Participation Req'mt).
 Academic integrity is essential to academic merit; an "F" in the course should be expected by a student involved in academic dishonesty.
-P=Participation Requirement deduction